cs31415/cs31415.github.io/writings/Time Travels - Karachi Diary.md

 "Muslim!"—I blurted, thanking my stars that I hadn't charged my razor in more than a month.
 Laziness can sometimes save your life.

-"Your clothes look strange.
+"Your clothes look bizarre.
 You aren't an English spy, are you?".
 I had forgotten to change into period attire.

 "I took these from an Englishman killed by a mob."